Aymane-Sabilallah/password-based-lock-for-bike-ignition-key/README.md

 ## 📝 Password Logic

-- Default password: `1234`
+- Default password: `54321`
 - If entered correctly:
   - Displays: `Bike On`, then `Enjoy The Ride`
-  - Returns to odometer screen
+  - Returns to speedometer and odometer screen
 - If entered incorrectly:
   - Displays remaining attempts (e.g., `2 attempts left`)
   - After 3 failed attempts: